 David is an Admissions Representative at Hope College.
 He recruits students from the Lansing, Mid-Michigan, Upper Peninsula and the States of Wisconsin and Minnesota.
 David is also active on the Parents’ Council at Hope.
 He is member of Holy Spirit Parish in Grand Rapids, where he is active in their music ministry program by playing guitar in multiple groups and leading worship as a cantor.
-David along with his wife Michelle have 4 children - 3 have graduated from Hope and their youngest will graduate in 2020.
+David along with his wife Michelle have four children - three have graduated from Hope and their youngest will graduate in 2020.

 Benjamin Currie, MD